nspitko/hlimgui/README.md

 - The function `setIniFilename` doesn't exist in ImGui, it has been added to modify the filename of the default ini file saved by ImGui (pass null to turn off this feature).

 ## Viewports
 ImGui viewports are implemented with a mostly identical API, with a few minor exceptions.
-If you wish to use this feature with heaps, you'll want to add `-D multidriver` to your build hxml.
+The default heaps base includes built-in support when using `-D multidriver`, else it can be used as a reference implementation.

 ## References
 Input functions often take a `Ref<T>` / `imgui.FieldRef<T>` argument.